Like what you see? Tap the "Pin" button above to save this with a pinnable image on Pinterest.

 Inside: Discover myths debunked and 12 practical ways to save money while following a healthy, gluten-free diet.

-Today I want to debunk a myth I hear people saying all the time – and that is that it costs a lot of money to eat healthy and/or gluten-free.
+Today I want to debunk a myth I hear people saying all the time – and that is that it costs a lot of money to eat healthy and/or gluten-free diet.

-OK, so I know that some things cost more money when you’re gluten-free.
+OK, so I know that some things cost more money when you’re eating a gluten-free diet.
 However, I have made it work and my overall budget is unchanged.
 Sure, I may spend more at the grocery store, but I spend a lot less on eating out and sick care.

 Here’s how I save money while following a healthy, gluten-free diet: